jumxglhf/jumxglhf.github.io/_pages/about.md

 News <button style="font-size: 12px; padding: 5px 10px;" onclick="toggleHiddenItems()">Show More</button>
 ======
 <div id="news-container">
   <div>[2025.05] Two papers are accepted to the research track at KDD'25.
-One paper studies the popularity bias of recommender systems and the other paper studies cross-domain sequential recommendation.
+One paper studies <a href="https://arxiv.org/abs/2505.11318">the popularity bias of recommender systems</a> and the other paper studies <a href="https://arxiv.org/abs/2505.21811">cross-domain sequential recommendation</a>.
 See you in Toronto.</div>
   <br>
   <div>[2025.05] One paper that studies <a href="https://openreview.net/forum?id=KUphSx7PAC">backward-compatible embedding learning</a> has been accepted to ICML'25.
 Congrats to <a href="https://ngocbh.github.io/">Ngoc</a>!</div>
   <br>